Infanta Cristina of Spain: Corruption inquiry

+On 12 June 2015, King Felipe VI officially deprived his sister of her dukedom, privately announcing his intention beforehand.
+After this decision was made public, Cristina's lawyer, Miquel Roca, declared that the king's decision followed a formal request from the infanta, although the Royal Household denied it, saying that her renunciation to the title was after the king's private phone call to communicate her the decision.
+Her right of succession to the throne, and to the royal title of infanta were unaffected.

-Cristina's trial began on 11 January 2016, presided over by three judges in Palma, with a maximum potential sentence of eight years if found guilty.
+Cristina's trial began on 11 January 2016, presided over by three judges in Palma de Mallorca.
 The charges were filed by the 'Clean Hands' anti-graft organisation using a Spanish legal instrument known as the 'people's accusation'.
 At that time, her lawyers had asked judges to drop the criminal charges against her, and the state prosecutor said there was insufficient evidence to back up the accusations, but on 29 January the Court in Palma de Mallorca, where the trial was being held, said in a statement it was upholding the charges.
 She took the stand in March 2016, denying being an accessory to tax evasion, and denying knowledge of her husband's activities.
 She insisted on her right to answer only questions from her own lawyer.
 She said that her husband handled the couple's finances, and that she did not know why some large personal expenses were charged to a credit card of a company that the couple owned.
 She said that she never spoke with her husband about these matters because she was not interested in the subject, and that she was very busy with her small children.

 On 17 February 2017, she was acquitted of the charges, while her husband received a sentence of imprisonment for a term of six years and three months.
-On 12 June 2018 the Supreme Court in appeal reduced this sentence to a term of five years and ten months.

 Titles, styles, honours and arms

 Titles and styles

-As a child of a Spanish monarch, Cristina is entitled to the designation and rank of infanta with the style of Royal Highness.
-On the occasion of her marriage in 1997, she was also created Duchess of Palma de Mallorca.
+As a child of a Spanish monarch, Cristina is entitled to the designation and rank of infanta (princess) with the style of Royal Highness.
+On the occasion of her marriage in 1997, she was created Duchess of Palma de Mallorca.
 She lost the dukedom in 2015 following her husband's alleged involvement in a corruption scandal.